-The distribution of sea cliffs throughout Hook Head SAC as identified by the Irish Sea Cliff Survey (Barron et al., 2011) is presented in Appendix I. The hard cliffs in Hook Head SAC are not likely to be redistributed through natural processes, unlike other more dynamic coastal systems such as sand dunes or saltmarshes.
+The distribution of sea cliffs throughout Saltee Islands SAC as identified by data held in NPWS files is presented in Appendix I. The cliffs in Saltee Islands SAC are not likely to be redistributed through natural processes, unlike other more dynamic coastal systems such as sand dunes or saltmarshes.
+However, the soft boulder cliffs are likely to recede as they would naturally be more prone to erosion.